bhoomika-jp/Portfolio/README.md

 # Portfolio
 This is my data analytics and machine learning portfolio.
 It comprises of projects completed for self-learning and professional purposes.
-All the projects are saved in separate repositories and can be accessed throught the links provided below.
+All the projects are saved in separate repositories and can be accessed through the links provided below.

 ## Data Analysis